 “Today, being Welsh — especially Welsh-speaking — feels more prominent, and I regret not keeping up my language skills.
 It’s good to see the community represented so strongly, as it can serve as a rallying cry for others across Wales.”

-The Welsh language also becomes a key plot point in the series, with Nixon noting: “The North Walian accent, the subtle use of Welsh language — it’s not performative, it’s just real.
+The Welsh language features heavily in the series, with Nixon noting: “The North Walian accent, the subtle use of Welsh language — it’s not performative, it’s just real.
 It reflects how people actually live and speak, and the way the Bevans use Welsh to their advantage adds even more to the plot.”

 “Morfa Halen became a small, special pocket of the world, a place that feels timeless and deeply rooted, which makes its vulnerability all the more poignant.”